-Sharps and needles: Collect these in a sturdy plastic container and throw in trash or check safeneedledisposal.org to find information and disposal options in your area.
+Sharps and needles: Collect these in a sturdy plastic container and throw in the trash or check safeneedledisposal.org to find information and disposal options in your area.

 Shoes: Zappos has partnered with Soles4Souls so you can ship your shoes to them for free!